pantheon-systems/wordpress-at-scale/_pages/elastic-architecture.md

 ## Horizontal Scalability is the Scalability That Matters

-The key to running a WordPress site that can handle a large amount of traffic consistently, without risking downtime, is an elastic architecture.
+TEST - The key to running a WordPress site that can handle a large amount of traffic consistently, without risking downtime, is an elastic architecture.
 Simply put, this means the ability to run the website on many machines at once.
 Your website *must* transcend a single server in order to scale.

 With an elastic architecture, when traffic increases, you can provision more machines to run your website.
 When traffic has calmed down a bit, you can save resources and turn off your extra capacity.
 Without an elastic architecture, your website is inherently not scalable.